onqtam/headjack/src/handles.md

 names should have an index and that index can be reused in different "TLDs" - alex.eth & alex.com - alex can be identified by the same number so that TXs are small

+Names can have an index and subdomains can refer to the names by idx - vbuterin should be in the state once even if rhere is a vbuterin.com and a vbuterin.eth - names are created once and reused by idx

 -->